sabman/website/module/README.md

 # node.js knockout deploy check-ins

 So, we need to keep track of your deploys for lots of different reasons.
-Because we want to be as deploy-agnostic as possible, we now have this fancy module that will ping the competition website whenever you deploy.
+Because we want to be as platform-agnostic as possible, we now have this fancy module that will ping the competition website whenever you deploy.

 ## Installation